obermann/HPORM/README.md

 ```

 http://docs.notepad-plus-plus.org/index.php/Editing_Configuration_Files

 https://www.sumatrapdfreader.org/docs/Command-line-arguments.html

 ## Making pdfmarks
 **maker** directory contains files that generate pdfmarks to **output** subdirectory.
 But pdfmarks in the root directory although so generated have not escaped a bit of human touch.
-Generation is based on the PS interpreter output filtering by the font properties through the family of overridden *show* PS operators.
+Generation is based on the PS interpreter output filtering by the font properties through the family of overridden *show* operators.